NICKGAV82/PEDALBOARD-PRO/README.md

 - [Bootstrap](https://getbootstrap.com/) used for for basic navbar, layout and responsiveness.
 - [Font Awesome](https://fontawesome.com/v4) supplied all icons used througout the site such as those used for the social media links in the footer.
 - [GitHub](https://github.com/) was used for storing my repository and the deployment of my live project.
-- [Unblast](https://unblast.com/) used in tha making of the resonsive design mock up at the top of the page.
+- [Unblast](https://unblast.com/) used in tha making of the resonsive design mockup at the top of the page.
 - [Adobe Photoshop](https://adobe.com) was also used in the creation of the responsive mock up design.
 - [Google Fonts](https://fonts.google.com/) supplied the 'Oswald' font which i used exclusively in this project.